SoftwareAG/cumulocity-power-bi-widget/README.md

-The Power BI widget help you to display reports created from data offloaded from dataHub seamlessly in application.
+The Power BI widget help you to display reports created from data offloaded from DataHub seamlessly in application.